Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

     <img src="../../Images/AddPlaneButton.png" width="800">

+> [!NOTE]
+> When using a Codespace, the URL will differ from your local setup.
+The URL is constructed in the format `localhost:5173`.
+Please replace `localhost` with the name of your Codespace.
+Additionally, to make the port accessible, navigate to the Ports tab, right-click on the desired port, and change its visibility to `Public`.

 - The button should be styled and have a plus icon and a hover effect.

 - Now, Click the button to navigate to the new plane page.